 Increasing alternating current delivery becomes more efficient at splitting water as non-soluble gas is produced consistent with gas saturation characteristics of the primary reaction zone.
 Therefore, more split water is available for reconstitution, producing an more rapidly.
-This non-soluble gas removal increase in temperature as power increases and increased acid-base shift decreases the consistent with the increased frequency of efficiency of water reconstitution which in water reconstitution, an exothermic reac- turn decreases the frequency of exothermic tion. pH continues to drop consistent with water reconstitution resulting in the notthe process of splitting water and reactant/ ed temperature decrease. pH continues to product migration from the primary reaction zone.
+This non-soluble gas removal increase in temperature as power increases and increased acid-base shift decreases the consistent with the increased frequency of efficiency of water reconstitution which in tion. pH continues to drop consistent with water reconstitution resulting in the notthe process of splitting water and reactant/ ed temperature decrease. pH continues to product migration from the primary reaction zone.